Effective Field Theory for Dark Matter Direct Detection up to Dimension Seven: Interactions for fermionic DM above electroweak scale

 Here, the label $a$ runs over different operators of dimension $d$, the $C_a^{(d)}$ are the corresponding dimensionless Wilson coefficients, and $\Lambda$ may be identified with the mass of the mediator.

 The number of independent operators depends on whether DM is an $SU(2)$ singlet, a doublet, or has $d_\chi\geq 3$.
 For general multiplet, $d_\chi \geq 3$, there are 8 dimension-five operators, 18 dimension-six operators, and 100 dimension-seven operators the couple DM currents to the visible sector, not counting multiplicities due to the quark and lepton flavors, and choosing a basis where all operators are Hermitian.
 The basis is smaller for $d_\chi=2$ $(d_\chi=1)$, with 8 (4) dimension-five, 18 (12) dimension-six, and 92 (50) dimension-seven operators.
-The complete basis for dimension-five and dimension-six operators can be found in Ref.~\cite{BBGZ:2017}, while we present the complete basis of the dimension-seven operators here for the first time.
+The complete basis for dimension-five and dimension-six operators of DM interacting with the SM can be found in Ref.~\cite{Bishara:2018vix}, and we repeat it here for completeness.
+We present the complete basis of the dimension-seven operators here for the first time.